bridgecrewio/checkov-vscode/README.md

 [Checkov](https://github.com/bridgecrewio/checkov) is a static code analysis tool for infrastrucutre-as-code.

-The Checkov Extension for VSCODE enables developers to get real-time scan results, as well as inline fix suggestions as they develop cloud infratructure.
+The Checkov Extension for VSCODE enables developers to get real-time scan results, as well as inline fix suggestions as they develop cloud infrastructure.

 The extension is currently available for download direcrtly from the [Visual Studio Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=Bridgecrew.checkov) and its source code is available in an [Apache 2.0 licensed repository](https://github.com/bridgecrewio/checkov-vscode).
 Development of the extension is ongoing and it is available for pre-release usage 🚧 .